evmts/tevm-monorepo/docs/src/content/docs/blog/0_eip-1193-the-unsung-hero.md

 ### The Power of Standards in Ethereum Development

+You are likely building your SDK wrong if it accepts a string rpc url parameter.

 In the ever-evolving world of blockchain technology, standards are the unsung heroes that keep our digital universe from descending into chaos.
 They're the silent guardians of interoperability, the champions of frictionless development, and the backbone of seamless integration.
 Among these standards, [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) stands out as a beacon of hope for JavaScript libraries interacting with Ethereum.

 Imagine building a LEGO masterpiece where every set has slightly different brick sizes.
 Frustrating, right?
 That's Ethereum development without EIP-1193.
 With it, every piece fits perfectly.
 Let's explore why this standard is revolutionizing blockchain development.